OpenKneeboard/OpenKneeboard/docs/faq.md

 You are welcome to fork and follow the terms of the license to create a new project, however I am unable to provide any assistance to third-party projects.

+Alternatively, if you don't need to handle input, it is relatively straightforward to create your own OpenXR overlay from scratch:

+1. create an OpenXR API layer
+2. in your layer, implement the `xrEndFrame()` function
+3. Append additional composition layers to the layer submitted in `XrFrameEndInfo` struct

+Your code will need to handle copying your overlay into the composition layer swapchains; this will require basic knowledge of the graphics APIs you care about, e.g. Direct3D 11, Direct3D 12, Vulkan.
+If you are not familiar with graphics APIs, the official Vulkan tutorial and various 'hello triangle' tutorials are sufficient.
+You may find Microsoft's [DirectXTK](https://github.com/microsoft/DirectXTK) and [DirectXTK12](https://github.com/microsoft/DirectXTK12) projects useful.
+If you are not familiar with 3D math for positioning your layer, DirectXTK's SimpleMath component can be useful, or the [`xr_linear.h` header from the OpenXR SDK](https://github.com/KhronosGroup/OpenXR-SDK/blob/main/src/common/xr_linear.h).

 ## How do I control OpenKneeboard from my app?

 Keep in mind the purpose of OpenKneeboard: OpenKneeboard is a tool for users to show their content how they wish in VR, via OpenKneeboard's settings.
 It is not a developer toolkit.